Spotlight - UCSD Student Group: The Global Brigades

 Brigadiers in Honduras teaching in a classroom to young children and adults in the community.

 The Global Brigades is an organization that strives to be the largest student-led movement for global health and development globally.
-Global Brigades began in 2003 with only one group—the Global Medical Brigade—and expanded over the years to include a wide breadth of disciplines in Business, Law, Medical, Water, Environmental, Dental, Architecture, Public Health, and Microfinance Brigades.
+Global Brigades began in 2003 with only one group—the Global Medical Brigade—and expanded over the years to include a wide breadth of disciplines in Business, Human Rights, Medical, Water, Engineering, Dental, and Public Health.
 From its modest roots as one student group at Marquette University in Milwaukee, Wisconsin, the group has grown to 110 university chapters from North America and the United Kingdom.

 “If I cannot drive to volunteer then I will fly to volunteer,” says Revelle College fourth year student Chris Ha of her excitement to volunteer and pave her way to help others.
 Since high school, Ha has always valued the importance of volunteer work and global public health.
 Four years ago, as a freshman working in a lab, a graduate student told her about the work of the Global Brigades and the beginning of a chapter on the UCSD campus.
 She joined the group in earnest and has not looked back.
 Aside from her activities with the Global Brigade, including serving as the US Director of Health Programs, Ha is majoring in Biology and Philosophy, minoring in Political Science and is currently the president of the UCSD Biological Sciences Student Association.